fastenhealth/docs/FUNDRAISING.md

 Hey everyone,

-I've always been candid about the need to make Fasten Health sustainable, especially considering the legal and compliance complexities we face.
+I've always been candid about the need to build Fasten Health in a sustainable way, especially considering the legal and compliance complexities we face.
 Now that I'm dedicated to Fasten full-time, I'm eager to raise capital to bootstrap the project and bring in some talented contractors who can help us accelerate our progress.

 Here's my current plan: